 Why fixed fees

-We publish our prices because dropped kerb planning is a defined, repeatable piece of work — not open-ended consultancy.
+We agree our prices up front because dropped kerb planning is a defined, repeatable piece of work — not open-ended consultancy.
 You know exactly what you’ll pay before you commit, and we know exactly what we’re delivering.
-No hourly billing, no scope creep.
+Our fixed fees cover the work up to validation of your application by the Council.

 Our 80% approval rate — and the appraisal